 Glycolic Acid is basically called a fruit acid and can be derived from sugarcane.
-It is a kind of alpha hydroxy that are mainly derived from natural ingredients.
-It’s especially used to treat acne and other skin aging issues.(1)
+It is a kind of alpha hydroxy that is mainly derived from natural ingredients.
+It’s specifically used to treat acne and other skin aging issues

 It works by exfoliating the dead skin cells that are left on the surface of the skin, which can further clog pores and cause skin issues.
 It is also known to increase the amount of collagen in your skin, thus making it look younger and rejuvenated even as you age.

-Glycolic acid is effectively used as a peel these days to help with wrinkles, acne and other signs of aging.
+Glycolic acid is effectively used as a peel these days to help with wrinkles, acne and other signs of ageing.
 This helps in removing the outer layers of the skin, which in turn exposes the new undamaged layer of the skin.
-This treatment can be done at home however it’s better to have a professional help you with it.
+This treatment can be done at home, but it’s better to have a professional help you with it.

-This, however, can make your skin more sensitive to the environment especially the sun.
-That’s why it’s important to take care of your skin post peel treatment, and if you’re going to step out in the skin, it’s always best to apply a good sunscreen.
+This, however, can make your skin more sensitive to the environment, especially the sun.
+That’s why it’s important to take care of your skin post-peel treatment, and if you’re going to step out in the sun, it’s always best to apply a good sunscreen.

 There are a few common side effects which include stinging and burning.
-If you have a sensitive skin then you can be at a higher risk of these side effects, in which case it’s always better to either find an alternative to glycolic acid or use lighter doses.
-It’s also seen that using glycolic acid can make your skin more vulnerable to UV rays of the sun.
-Thus it is advised to use a good sunscreen in ample amounts.
-(3)
+If you have sensitive skin, you can be at a higher risk of these side effects, in which case it’s always better to either find an alternative to glycolic acid or use lighter doses.

 Is Glycolic acid good for sensitive skin?

-Glycolic acid can be used for sensitive and can show results, however, it should be used in the right way with the right treatment.
-There are products that are specifically used on sensitive, so with the right treatment, it can be good for sensitive skin.
+Glycolic acid can be used for sensitive and can show results.
+However, it should be used in the right way with the right treatment.

 Are Glycolic Acid peels effective?